 Faculty of Humanities and Social Sciences Doctoral Bursaries

-For further details, and to apply, visit www.port.ac.uk/fhssbursaries
+For further details, information on priority areas for bursary applications and to apply, visit: http://www.port.ac.uk/fhssbursaries

 The Faculty of Humanities and Social Sciences is offering fully-funded PhD bursaries across the range of specialisms within our three internationally-excellent research centres:

 Including policing, forensic investigation, counter-fraud, resilience, justice and penality.
 Read more:

 Postgraduate research in Law and Criminology

 Visit the Institute of Criminal Justice Studies